-LLMs-based fuzzers significantly reduce manual labor compared to traditional fuzzers.
-ChatFuzz leverages prompt engineering from LLMs for seed selection and mutation.
-Fuzz4All updates the LLM prompts after each iteration to avoid generating the same test inputs and to generate higher-quality inputs.
+LLM-based fuzzers significantly reduce manual labor compared to traditional fuzzers.
+ChatFuzz~\cite{hu2023augmentinggreyboxfuzzinggenerative} leverages prompt engineering from LLMs for seed selection and mutation.
+Fuzz4All updates the LLM prompts after each iteration to avoid generating the same test inputs and to generate higher quality inputs.

-Similar work in traditional fuzzing test requires developer intervention.
-In Google's work, it is mentioned that manually copying results after testing a project with traditional fuzzer OSS-Fuzz consumes a considerable amount of time, which is notably improved by integrating LLM with OSS-Fuzz.
+Similar work in traditional fuzzing tests requires the intervention of a developer.
+In Google's work, it is mentioned that manually copying results after testing a project with the traditional fuzzer OSS-Fuzz consumes a considerable amount of time, which is notably improved by integrating LLM with OSS-Fuzz.
 These techniques utilize the characteristics of large language models to some extent, making the developer's workload lighter.
-Currently, LLM-based fuzzers cannot achieve fully automation of generating fuzzing test, but this is undoubtedly the direction of future development.
+Currently, LLM-based fuzzers cannot achieve fully automated fuzzing test generation, but this is undoubtedly the direction of future development.